 In Your Community » King » Construction Projects »

-Our plans entail installing approximately four miles of new 16-inch high pressure natural gas pipeline and construct a new gate station in the area.
-(A gate station is a facility where natural gas is metered, reduced in pressure, and injected with a strong odorant called mercaptan, which gives the gas its familiar rotten-egg smell.)
-When complete, this new infrastructure will add necessary capacity to the existing system and reinforce the current natural gas pipelines in the area, meaning our customers can continue to depend on reliable natural gas service well into the future.
+PSE will install approximately four miles of new 16-inch high pressure natural gas pipeline and construct a new gate station in the area.
+A gate station is a facility where natural gas is metered, reduced in pressure, and injected with a strong odorant called mercaptan, which gives the gas its familiar rotten-egg smell.
+When complete, this new infrastructure will add necessary capacity to the existing system and reinforce the current natural gas pipelines in the area, allowing PSE to continue providing our customers with reliable natural gas service well into the future.

-- Phase 1: Construct 2.8 miles of 16-inch natural gas pipeline along the existing Seattle Public Utilities Tolt utility corridor between Mink Road Northeast and 155th Avenue Northeast.
-This project is expected to be constructed in 2015, depending upon permits (see Phase 1 aerial map).
+Construct 2.8 miles of 16-inch natural gas pipeline along the existing Seattle Public Utilities Tolt utility corridor between Mink Rd NE and 155th Ave NE.
+This project is expected to be constructed in 2015, depending upon permits.
+Please see the Phase 1 aerial map for reference.

-- Phase 2: Construct 1.2 miles of 16-inch natural gas pipeline along the existing Tolt utility corridor between 216th Avenue Northeast and Mink Road Northeast, where it will connect to the segment of pipeline constructed in Phase 1.
-Plans also entail constructing a new gate station near the intersection of 216th Avenue Northeast and the Tolt corridor (actual location yet to be determined).
-We expect to construct this phase in 2022 based on current growth forecasts (see Phase 2 aerial map).
+Construct 1.2 miles of 16-inch natural gas pipeline along the existing Tolt utility corridor between 216th Avenue Northeast and Mink Road Northeast, where it will connect to the segment of pipeline constructed in Phase 1.
+Plans also entail constructing a new gate station near the intersection of 216th Avenue Northeast and the Tolt corridor.
+We expect to construct this phase in 2022 based on current growth forecasts.
+Please see the Phase 2 aerial map for reference.

 As growth continues in the area, there is a potential for a third phase in PSE's long-term plan.
-The third phase would run approximately 1.9 miles along the Tolt utility corridor between 155th Avenue Northeast and 132nd Avenue Northeast (see project timeline road map and Phase 3 aerial map).
-We do not currently have an expected timeline for this phase of work, but will be monitoring population growth, future planned residential and commercial development and natural gas usage in the area over the next several decades to help us determine when the third phase would be necessary for our customers.
+The third phase would run approximately 1.9 miles along the Tolt utility corridor between 155th Ave NE and 132nd Ave NE (see the project map and Phase 3 aerial map for reference).
+We don't have a timeline for this phase of work, but will be monitoring population growth, future planned residential and commercial development and natural gas usage in the area over the next several decades to help us determine when the third phase would be necessary for our customers.
 Current high-level planning estimates suggest this work would occur around 2033.

-It is our goal to minimize construction impacts in the Tolt corridor and for the people who utilize it as much as possible.
-We plan to use installation techniques that will allow us to decrease disruption of nearby wetlands and critical areas, as well as the corridor itself.
-Additionally, because the Tolt corridor is popular with local walkers, runners, cyclists and equestrians, we hope to keep the majority of the corridor open during construction so the corridor can still be used for recreation purposes.
-Lastly, after construction is complete, PSE will restore the construction zone back to its original condition.
+It's our goal to minimize construction impacts in the Tolt corridor, and for the people who utilize it, as much as possible.
+We plan to use installation techniques that will allow us to minimize disruption of nearby wetlands and critical areas, as well as to the corridor itself.
+Additionally, because the Tolt corridor is popular with local walkers, runners, cyclists and equestrians, we're aiming to keep the majority of the corridor open during construction so it can still be used for recreational purposes.
+Additionally, our team is devising a construction outreach plan aimed at keeping the community informed of work-related closures, detours and work schedules.
+After construction is complete we'll restore the corridor back to its original condition.

 How does natural gas get to my home or business?

 Natural gas is a fossil fuel composed almost entirely of methane.
 Interstate pipelines transport natural gas to regional natural gas systems, where it is metered and delivered through a network of local mains, service lines and, ultimately, to customer homes and businesses.
-View How Natural Gas Gets to You.
+View How Natural Gas Gets to You for more information.

 Committed to keeping you informed

 PSE will continue to provide updates to the community.
-We will notify residents who live near the project area when construction will occur.
-It is our aim to complete this work with as little disruption as possible.
+We'll notify residents who live near the project area when construction will occur.
+We aim to complete this work with as little disruption as possible.